Trikāṇḍī: Structure and content

+The alternative titles - Brahma-kāṇḍa, Vakyā-kāṇḍa, and Pada-kāṇḍa - likely do not originate from the author.

-The Trikāṇḍī, also known as Vākyapadīya, contains 3 kāṇḍas (sections): Brahmakāṇḍa (Book of Brahman), Vākyakāṇḍa (Book of Sentences), and Padakāṇḍa (Book of Words).
-Bhartrhari's Trikāṇḍī presents Vedas as the organizing principle of the world, serving not just as a guide (upadestr) for proper conduct and knowledge, but as the underlying essence (prakrti) of the universe, suggesting that the Veda is both the source of knowledge and the foundation of the world's existence.
+The text presents Vedas as the organizing principle of the world, serving not just as a guide (upadestr) for proper conduct and knowledge, but as the underlying essence (prakrti) of the universe, suggesting that the Veda is both the source of knowledge and the foundation of the world's existence.

 The first two parts are divided into kārikās (verses) and vṛtti (commentary).
 Since the earliest times, tradition attributes the authorship of the vṛttis to Bhartṛhari himself, although some manuscripts name Harivṛṣabha alias Vṛṣabha as their author.

 The structure of the text provides a holistic view of language, encompassing its philosophical foundations, sentence structurer, and word formation.

 Brahmakāṇḍa

 The Brahmakāṇḍa discusses the concept of Brahman, stating that it "creates the diversity of the world out of language".
 It briefly discusses the Vedic branches and the Vedas as a source of rites, smṛti, schools of philosophy, and traditional knowledge.
 The author highlights the importance of the grammar (vyakarana), calling it "the door to liberation", and describing it as the first among the six auxiliary sciences, because other sciences can be understood only through it.

 The text then discusses various topics, including words, meanings, and the relationship between them; the scope of grammar; linguistic forms; sphota; cognizance of the sound, etc. The author states that children understand language because of "dispositional tendencies" from their previous births; they attempt to speak out of intuition, not because they are taught to speak.
 In the vrtti, the author explains that something that exists is as good as non-existent unless spoken of using language; similarly, non-existent things become as good as real when language brings them to one's mind.

 The author describes language as the basis of all branches of knowledge, and of all arts and crafts.
 He discusses the relationship between language and other concepts, such as cognition, consciousness, merit, spirituality, and scriptures.
 He also discusses the use of incorrect linguistic forms (apabhramsha).